 In the past

 The photograph above is by Henri Deneux, one of the official photographers for the Ministry of Culture, and, judging by the dirt road, must be early 20C.

-The South Porch is ornate, and in addition to the Apostles there is a frieze of curious, carved figures which seem to be very primitive interpretations, and representations.
+The South Porch is very ornate.
+The Apostles line the walls inside the Porch, standing on a frieze of curious, carved figures.
+These seem to be very primitive interpretations, and representations.

 As always there were marvellous details in the church.